MARKET SNAPSHOT: Dow Heads For 4-day Win Streak Ahead Of Fed Minutes

 See:MarketWatch's economic calendar (http://www.marketwatch.com/economy-politics/calendars/economic)

 In other earnings on Wednesday, Cisco Systems Inc.(CSCO) and NetApp Inc. (NTAP) are scheduled to report after the market closes.
-Both stocks were about 0.5% higher in early trading.
+Both stocks were higher in midday trading.

-On the downside, Netflix Inc. (NFLX) fell 0.9% as the biggest decliner among S&P components, while Amazon.com Inc. (AMZN) was off 0.6%.
-Both have been among the biggest year-to-date gainers in 2017, raising concerns over valuation and sparking frequent bouts of profit-taking.

 Other markets:Asian markets closed mixed (http://www.marketwatch.com/story/asian-markets-take-a-breather-after-early-week-rebound-2017-08-15), while European stocks headed higher for a third straight day (http://www.marketwatch.com/topics/columns/europe-markets).